Team6213/LearningJava/README.md

 # Getting Started
 - Install Java and JDK
 - Install Eclipse
-- How to do the projects
+- How to use Git and Github

 # Textbook
 A PDF copy of a useful textbook is provided in this repository.